IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Simulation Results

-First, we compare the FN and FP average motifs with the average motifs of solar and non-solar users in Fig.~\ref{Motifs}.
+First, we compare the FN and FP average motifs with the average motifs of solar and non-solar users in Figure \ref{Motifs}.
 We can see that the falsely detected solar users have irregular profiles compared to their respective groups.
-For example, while solar users have a relatively flat and close to zero motif shape during the daytime, the FN cases have a significantly higher profile during the same time.
-It means that these two FN cases have either a very low-capacity PV system or they have exceptionally high demand during daytime.

-This is investigated by looking at the gross solar energy generation, demand, and solar panel capacities of the two FN users.
+For example, while solar users have a relatively flat and close to zero motif shape during the daytime, the FN cases have significantly higher values during the same time.
+It means that these two FN cases have either a tiny PV system or exceptionally high demand during the daytime.
+This is investigated further by looking at the gross solar energy generation, demand, and solar system capacities of the two FN users.
 First, we noticed that the two FN users have $1.0$ kW PV systems.
-Furthermore, from the generation-consumption ratio plot in Fig.~\ref{PV-Hest}, we observe that the two FN users have the lowest daytime generation-demand ratio.
+Furthermore, from the generation-consumption ratio plot in Figure \ref{PV-Hest}, we observe that the two FN users have the lowest daytime generation-demand ratio.
 This indicates that our method cannot identify the solar users with high electricity demand and low solar production.

+To check on the performance of the proposed identification method, we separately tested the IRMAC on wintertime data when the solar generation was comparatively low.
+The simulation study showed an accuracy of $95.3\%$ for winter data, which is almost the same as the accuracy of $96\%$ in the summertime.
+Among the misidentified users, there were four solar users with no solar generation during the whole month of June (winter month in the Southern hemisphere), although they had a normal solar generation in July and August.
+Hence they are solar users for the whole wintertime but are non-solar users if we only use the data from June.
+This simulation study proves that the proposed solution performs accurately in different seasons.
+Furthermore, it shows the necessity of dynamically identifying solar users based on their imported data due to faulty solar systems and changes in consumers' behaviour over time.